-8 Delicious Ways to Use Up the Rest of Your Bottle of Barbecue Sauce
+9 Genius Ways to Use Up a Bottle of Barbecue Sauce

-Fourth of July got your fridge filled to the brim with BBQ sauce?
+Memorial Day grilling got your fridge filled to the brim with barbecue sauce?
 Whatever you do, don’t toss it.
 Not that you need new uses for barbecue sauce, but this stuff’s good for way more than just slathering over slow-cooked spare ribs.

-To help us figure out some of the best ways you can finish off your bottle of barbecue sauce—or, more accurately, incorporate it into every single meal—we spoke with Chef and Pitmaster Charlie McKenna from Lillie’s Q. He also provided us with some surprising steps you should take when using BBQ sauce to get better results.
+To help us figure out some of the best ways you can finish off your bottle of barbecue sauce—or, more accurately, incorporate it into every single meal—we spoke with Chef and Pitmaster Charlie McKenna from Lillie’s Q. If you need pro tips for how to get grilling, check out how to nail your charcoal barbecue technique here.

-- Put a southern spin on nachos: top them with pimento cheese sauce, pull pork, fresh or pickled peppers, and a generous pour of Carolina BBQ sauce.
+Top your nachos with pimento cheese sauce, pulled pork, fresh or pickled peppers, and a generous pour of Carolina barbecue sauce.

-- Spice up your favorite salad by turning your favorite barbecue sauce into a vinaigrette.
-Simply whisk with lemon juice and olive oil (or, better yet, drizzle them right into the BBQ sauce bottle and shake well).
+Spice up your salad by turning your favorite barbecue sauce into a basic vinaigrette.
+Simply whisk with lemon juice and olive oil (or, better yet, drizzle them right into the barbecue sauce bottle and shake well).

-- Upgrade a classic Shrimp cocktail by combining BBQ sauce with Worcestershire sauce, horseradish, vinegar, and a squeeze of lemon.
+Upgrade a classic shrimp cocktail by combining barbecue sauce with Worcestershire sauce, horseradish, vinegar, and a squeeze of lemon.
 Throw the shrimp on the grill to elevate the flavor even more.

-- Swirl on top of cornbread muffins—because why should cupcakes have all the fun?
-Pipe barbecue sauce and cheddar mascarpone “frosting” on top of the muffins as a fun (delicious!) decoration.
+Swirl leftover sauce on top of cornbread muffins.
+Or, take it a step further by alternating piping barbecue sauce and cheddar mascarpone “icing” on top of the muffins as a fun (delicious) decoration.